 Hospital inpatient care programs and emergency departments are increasingly developing policies and programs to provide medication assisted treatment (MAT) to their patients.
 This collection features guidelines from the Massachusetts Health & Hospital Association, resources and tools from the California American College of Emergency Physicians, and links to the Public Health Institute’s California Bridge Program and the California Health Care Foundation’s Support for Hospital Opioid Use Treatment (SHOUT) initiative.

 The use of medication assisted treatment (MAT) has increasingly been adopted in justice settings including correctional facilities, re-entry programs, and treatment courts.
-This collection includes a 2019 overview of MAT in criminal justice settings from the Substance Abuse and Mental Health Services Administration, a report from the National Sheriff’s Association and the National Commission on Correctional Health Care on implementing MAT programs in the jail setting, a report from the Legal Action Center on MAT in treatment courts, and a report on MAT for youth and young adults with justice-involvement from the National Judicial Opioid Task Force.
+This collection includes: An 11 minute video featuring the stories of individuals who achieved recovery from addiction through receiving medication-assisted treatment (MAT) while in jail A comprehensive toolkit from the National Council on Behavioral Health and Vital Strategies to guide correctional staff in creating and managing medication assisted treatment programs for individuals with opioid use disorder in jails and prisons A 2019 overview from the Substance Abuse and Mental Health Services Administration of MAT in criminal justice settings A report from the National Sheriff’s Association and the National Commission on Correctional Health Care on implementing MAT programs in the jail setting A guide from the Substance Abuse and Mental Health Services and Bureau of Justice Assistance to preventing and addressing medication diversion for medication assisted treatment (MAT) programs in correctional facilities A report from the Legal Action Center on MAT in treatment courts A report from the National Judicial Opioid Task Force on MAT for youth and young adults with justice-involvement An overview from the National Judicial Opioid Task Force of MAT in criminal justice settings A report…